ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     cucumbers_ge_one = pg.AtLeast(propositions=[cucumbers], value=1, variable="cucumbers_ge_one")

 Now if all of these variables are true, then it means that number of tomatoes are between 4-5 and number of cucumbers between 1-5.
-To tie these two expressions we need to plug them into an implication proposition.
+To tie these two expressions we need to plug them into an `Imply` proposition.

 .. code:: python